-As part of the Title III grant, a student success contract was used by the coaches for all students who were part of a cohort.
-This cohort was defined by a specific set of criteria; most specifically, a student who placed into two or more developmental classes.
-This practice was useful, but the process was lengthy and time-consuming for both the coaches and students and was eventually dropped due to lack of efficiency and efficacy.
-A revised version of the academic success plan was reinstated during the 2015-16 academic year.
-The new plan is used with students who are referred through the SAGE referral system.
+An academic Success plan is used with students who are referred through the SAGE referral system.
 This plan encourages important skills such as time management, attendance, and study time.
 Once referred, the Student Success Coaches meet with the student and help them to set goals and break down the tasks needed to meet those goals.
 The student will meet with the Success Coach three times throughout the semester to check in and evaluate their progress.